fpereiro/gotoB/readme.md

       if (path.length === 0) {
 ```

 If we're not in production mode, we check that `value` is either an array or an object.
-If it's neither, we print an error and return `false`.
+If it's neither, we report an error and return `false`.

 ```javascript
          if (!
 B.prod && teishi.simple (value)) return B.error (x || {}, 'B.set', 'Cannot set B.store to something that is not an array or object.');